 Each week we’ll be giving you a theme that you can submit a photo for, and we’ll choose our favourite to be featured on the Nature TTL website.
 Participating in these assignments will be a great way for you to encourage yourself to push the boundaries of your photography and improve together as a community on the website.
-Week 176: Fill the Frame Our theme this week is Fill the Frame, and we'd love to see what creative nature photographs you can create!
-We'd like you to try to take images where your subject fills the frame entirely.
-This is a unique compositional task, and for those shooting wildlife it will be interesting to see how and where you “cut” the limbs of your subject for the best 'close up' look.
-This may be tricky for landscape photographers, but try focusing closely on details – leaves, textures, or something else entirely.
-Whether you're a seasoned nature photographer, or a total newbie, the options are endless, and we can't wait to see what inspiring nature photos you can create that fill the frame.
-Here are some tutorials to help you: How to Take Impacting Portraits of Wildlife The Importance of Composition Composition in Wildlife Photography: Getting Creative To enter your photo to this assignment, add it in the comments below this post.
+Week 213: Long Exposure Our theme this week is Long Exposure, and we'd love to see what creative images you can take of nature using long exposure techniques!
+Perhaps you will try to blue the movement of water or clouds in a landscape image.
+Maybe you will try your hand at astrophotography and try to capture the stars with long exposure techniques!
+Perhaps you will have a go at intentional camera movement to give the illusion of a long exposure!
+Whether you're a seasoned nature photographer, or are new to the genre, the options for creative long exposure nature photos are endless, and we can't wait to see what inspiring images you can create.
+Here are some tutorials to help you: How to Covert Time-lapses into Long Exposure Photos How to Take Long Exposure Landscape Photos Long Exposure Photography: Creative Landscapes with a Slow Shutter To enter your photo to this assignment, add it in the comments below this post.
 By submitting your photo, you are giving us permission to feature your photo the following week if it is chosen as one of our favourites.
 Please keep images under 2MB in size otherwise you may have difficulty uploading them.
 Here are some guidelines to keep things running smoothly: Photos must be your own work.
 Please enter no more than 3 photos per week.
 Please only enter photos taken within the week of the assignment Include a description with your photo and tell us a bit about it!
-You have until next Monday, 30th of May, to submit your photo.
+You have until next Monday, 7th of February, to submit your photo.
 Last week's winner.
-Last week’s theme was Urban Wildlife – and our favourite image this week is: This week's winner is this image, captured by Kezz Houghton: "I hoped to catch a bird on one of these very deliberately formed, sharp edges.
+Last week’s theme was Urban Nature Photography – and our favourite image this week is: This week's winner is this image, captured by Kezz Houghton: "I hoped to catch a bird on one of these very deliberately formed, sharp edges.
 Instead, I looked up to find a blackbird perched on some curved iron-work, curiously peering down at me.
 I aligned my composition, using the archway sculpture to frame my shot, and got several postures.
 I felt that capturing a strong silhouette emphasised the urban settings."
 We love the moody atmosphere of this image, and the use of black and white to help highlight negative space and the use of light and shade.
 The carefully composed composition is highly effective, creating a unique and engaing image.
 Well done, and thank you to all who entered!
 Inspiration.
-Images embedded from 500px.com.
+Images embedded from 500px.com and freepik.com.